GoogleCloudPlatform/accelerated-platforms/use-cases/rag-on-gke/README.md

 ### Create alloyDB and import the flipKart dataset

+#### Create alloyDB database using terraform modules

  Add your Google Project ID to the terraform config to create alloyDB cluster.
 <TODO- Change it to main branch before code is merged>

 ```shell